-There is growing concern amongst our community around the spread of the novel coronavirus (2019-nCoV).
+There is growing concern amongst our community around the spread of the Coronavirus (COVID-19).
 Awareness is the key to remaining safe.

 This is a rapidly evolving situation, which the Higher Education sector needs to continue to monitor.
 It is important to proactively communicate with staff and students to explain the ways to prevent infection.